istio/istio.io/content/en/about/contribute/shortcodes/index.md

 over-using them negates their intended purposes and their efficacy.
 Generally, you should not include more than one callout per content file.

-## Boilerplate text
+## Use boilerplate text

-To enable content reuse, we have implemented boilerplate shortcodes.
+To reuse content while maintaining a single source for it, use boilerplate shortcodes.
 To embed boilerplate text into any content file, use the `boilerplate` shortcode as follows:

 {{< text markdown >}}